 Sometimes water has little or no naturally occurring calcium or magnesium in it or they have been removed by another process such as membranes, EDI, or CDI.
 Such water is referred to as soft water because calcium and magnesium were not replaced by sodium or potassium.

-Water that has been treated with a water softener reacts well with soaps, shampoos, and detergents so soap scum such as bathtub ring is eliminated.
+Water that has been treated with a Water Softener Calgary Services reacts well with soaps, shampoos, and detergents so soap scum such as bathtub ring is eliminated.
 Additionally, scale formation in pipes and heaters is prevented.
 The softening process can also be used to remove iron, manganese and other metals under the right water chemistry conditions.

 The water softener system as we know it today dates back to the 1940’s with major changes in non-corrosive materials, meters, timer electronics, etc.